 Tolman v.
 Finneran, United States District Court, C.A.
 No. 01-10756-PBS.
 The plaintiff gubernatorial candidate seeks to force the Legislature to appropriate additional money, and the state Office of Campaign and Political Finance to release that money, to implement the Clean Elections Law, G.L. c.
 55A. \$23 million has already been set aside in a separate Clean Elections Fund but would have to be appropriated in order to be released for expenditure.
 Full cost of implementing the Clean Elections system for the 2002 election cycle (which is what the plaintiff seeks) has been estimated at \$44 million.
-The defendants' motion to dismiss on legislative immunity, 11th Amendment immunity, and other grounds (including failure to state any claim in violation of the plaintiff's federal constitutional rights) was heard on September 26, 2001.
+The defendants' motion to dismiss on legislative immunity, 11th Amendment immunity, and other grounds (including failure to state any claim in violation of the plaintiffs' federal constitutional rights) was heard on September 26, 2001.
+On November 14, 2001, the court dismissed the complaint in its entirety.
+On December 13, 2001, plaintiffs filed a notice of appeal to the United States Court of Appeals for the First Circuit.